 No matter how much research I do about race and racism, my privilege prevents me from ever fully understanding racism, certainly the oppression end of it.
 Through this guide, I try to amplify the voices of those who know far more than I ever will.

-At the same time, while anyone can benefit from the resources embedded into this guide, I don’t deny that I make a concerted effort to keep White Americans reading.
+While anyone can benefit from the resources that make up this guide, I don’t deny that I make a concerted effort to keep White Americans reading.
 As I discuss later, this stubborn (but often loveable) demographic is the one that most often gets racism wrong.
 Generally, they are the ones who most need a guide.

 Finally, despite its considerable length, consider this guide a primer, one likely to take in over an extended period of time.
 Here are the contents: